 Emergency Management "How to Prepare -- but not overdo it -- for a pandemic or other emergency" HealthLink on Air Podcast Interview

-Christopher Dunham, the director of emergency management at Upstate University Hospital, discusses Ebola preparedness after the hospital was one of eight in New York State to be designated to handle any patients in the state diagnosed with Ebola.
+Christopher Dunham, MBA, the director of emergency management at Upstate University Hospital, discusses Ebola preparedness after the hospital was one of eight in New York State to be designated to handle any patients in the state diagnosed with Ebola.
 (2014)

 Christopher Dunham, MBA, the new director of Emergency Management for Upstate, explains how Upstate prepares for a variety of disasters such as mass casualty incidents, weather events, pandemics, technology failures, and how those preparedness plans integrate with other local governments, agencies and organizations.
 (2014)